LindySez | Recipes

 I believe ALL buns need to be toasted.
 End of story.

 You can toast them dry, cut side down, directly on the grill, until toasty.
 If you are using a skillet or indoor grill, they benefit from a light brushing of melted butter or oil on the cut side of the bread before placing them cut side down on the griddle.
 And of course, you can always toast them, cut side up, in your toaster oven or broiler.
-You may find, due to the small amount of sugar used, they take a little longer to brown up.
+You may find, that due to the small amount of sugar used, they take a little longer to brown up.
 But do keep an eye on them so they don't burn.

 Add a topping, or not...